M-Daeva/M-Daeva/README.md

 - 👋 Hi, I’m M. Daeva
-- 👀 I’m interested in Web 3.0
+- 👀 I’m interested in smart contract developing
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...